Sibu: Fuzhounese settlement

-On 21 January 1901, the first batch of 72 settlers arrived at Sibu and settled at the Sungai Merah area from Fuzhou, Fujian, about 6 km from the town of Sibu.
-On 16 March 1901, the second batch of 535 settlers arrived - the day that they settled is now known as "New Fuzhou Resettlement Day".
-In June 1901, a final batch of 511 settlers arrived in Sibu, which brought the total number of Fuzhounese settlers to 1,118.
-Wong Nai Siong was appointed as "Kang Choo" (港主, "port master") for the Fuzhounese settlement in Sibu.
-The settlers planted sweet potatoes, fruits, sugar cane, vegetables, and coarse grains at high grounds and rice in wetlands.
-Following their work in Sibu, most settlers choose to stay and called the place their new home.
-Together with an American pastor, Reverend James Matthew Hoover, Wong became involved in the building of schools and churches in Sibu, including the Methodist church in 1902 and Ying Hua Methodist school at Sungai Merah in 1903.
-From 1903 to 1935, James Hoover helped to build 41 churches and 40 schools in Sibu.
-Between 1902 and 1917, 676 Cantonese people arrived in Sibu.
+On 21 January 1901, the first group of 72 settlers arrived in Sibu and settled in the Sungai Merah area, hailing from Fuzhou, Fujian, located about 6 km from the town of Sibu.
+The second batch of 535 settlers arrived on 16 March 1901, marking what is now known as "New Fuzhou Resettlement Day".
+In June 1901, a final group of 511 settlers joined them, bringing the total number of Fuzhounese settlers to 1,118.

+Wong Nai Siong was appointed as the "Kang Choo" (港主, "port master") for the Fuzhounese settlement in Sibu.
+The settlers cultivated crops such as sweet potatoes, fruits, sugar cane, vegetables, and coarse grains in upland areas and rice in wetlands.
+Most of these settlers chose to remain in Sibu, considering it their new home.
+Collaborating with American pastor Reverend James Matthew Hoover, Wong and his associates were actively involved in the establishment of schools and churches in Sibu, including the Methodist church in 1902 and Ying Hua Methodist School at Sungai Merah in 1903.

-In 1904, Wong opposed the sale of opium and the building of a casino in the Sibu area, proposed by the Brooke government.
-He was later expelled by the Sarawak government due to a failure to repay debt.
-Wong and his family left Sibu in July 1904.
-Rev. James Hoover took over Wong's role of managing the Sibu settlement and introduced the first rubber seedlings to Sibu in 1904.
-He built a Methodist church in 1905, which was later renamed to Masland Methodist church in 1925.
-Hoover stayed at the Rajang basin for another 31 years until his death from malaria in 1935 at the Kuching General Hospital.
-The construction of Lau King Howe Hospital was completed in 1936 to accommodate the growing population of Sibu.
-The hospital served the people of Sibu for 58 years until 1994 when a new hospital was constructed in Sibu.
+Between 1903 and 1935, Reverend James Hoover played a pivotal role in constructing 41 churches and 40 schools in Sibu.
+In the interim, 676 Cantonese individuals arrived in Sibu between 1902 and 1917.
+However, in 1904, Wong opposed the proposed sale of opium and the construction of a casino in the Sibu area, initiatives put forth by the Brooke government.
+Subsequently, he faced expulsion by the Sarawak government due to an inability to repay debts.
+Wong and his family departed from Sibu in July 1904.

+Following Wong's departure, Reverend James Hoover assumed responsibility for managing the Sibu settlement and introduced the first rubber seedlings to Sibu in 1904.
+He erected a Methodist church in 1905, later renamed Masland Methodist Church in 1925.
+Hoover remained in the Rajang basin for an additional 31 years until his demise from malaria in 1935, while the construction of Lau King Howe Hospital was completed in 1936 to cater to the growing population of Sibu.
+The hospital served the people of Sibu for 58 years until 1994 when a new hospital was built in Sibu.